spaceandtimelabs/blitzar-rs/docs/commitments/compute_commitments.md

 let C_j = convert_to_ristretto(C_j_temp); // this is a 256-bit Ristretto point
 ```

-When we have a [Scalar] view for the input table, we use the following formula:
+When we have a [curve25519_dalek::scalar::Scalar] view for the input table, we use the following formula:

 ```text
 let C_j_temp = 0; // this is a 1280-bit curve25519 point